Groups for Summer 2024

 Registration information:

-To register, parents must fill out an interest form and schedule a screening call in May.
-Groups will be created and scheduled based on common interests and scheduling needs.
+To register, parents must fill out an interest form and schedule a screening call.

 About Small Space: